-The v30 laser is designed to provide OEMs a compact, cost-effective 30 W laser package.
-Al-though the OEM v30 is part of the Firestar family of lasers, its user interface differs significantly from the standard Firestar interface design.
-Except for the optoisolated PWM input, PWM Positive, all OEM v30 input and output signals operate at 5V logic levels to ensure compatibility and ease of installation when retrofitting the Firestar v30 into existing 30 W laser systems.
+The Firestar[®] v30 laser is designed to provide OEMs a compact, cost-effective 30 W laser package.
+Although the OEM v30 is part of the Firestar family of lasers, its user interface differs significantly from the standard Firestar interface design.
+With the exception of the optoisolated PWM input, PWM Positive, all OEM v30 input and output signals operate at 5V logic levels to ensure compatibility and ease of installation when retrofitting the Firestar v30 into existing 30 W laser systems.
 The OEM v30 control board also differs from other Firestar v-Series models in that it does not incorporate a built-in tickle generator-users should provide a 5 kHz, 1 μs tickle pulse between applied PWM signals.